The Benefits of Meditation and Mindful Movement, According to Researchers

 There are several apps that offer guided meditation, breathing exercises, mindful movement sequences, and evening wind-down visualizations, Friel said.
 An app such as Headspace, for example, has all of these as well as new selections daily and "soundscapes" you can use as background for your meditation.

 "What's great about these apps is that they're geared toward helping you get started, and you can adapt them to your needs," Friel said.
 "Just like any other form of exercise, some days will be easier than others, and although your meditation skills will improve over time, having a resource like an app can give you a useful framework for your practice."

 With practice, you can extend meditation and mindful movement sessions, but if you're just getting started, it's better to incorporate mindful moments into your everyday activity, Nasti suggested.

 "What color is the sky today?" she suggested asking.
 "Do the trees have buds?
 Just being intentionally present and noticing your surroundings 'counts' as mindfulness, and if you're walking, that can be a form of mindful movement."

 4.Most of all, be patient.

 For example, you may be a bit less reactive to stressful situations, or you may fall asleep a few minutes sooner than you would otherwise, or you may find yourself having more "living in the present" moments during the day.
-As you continue to practise mindful movement meditation or regular meditation sessions, these benefits may become more pronounced.
+As you continue to practice mindful movement meditation or regular meditation sessions, these benefits may become more pronounced.

-"Have patience with yourself, because this is a practice that will grow over time", Nasti said.
+"Have patience with yourself, because this is a practice that will grow over time," Nasti said.
 "Put small changes and mindful moments into every day, and over time, it will be much easier to sit and meditate for longer sessions.
-Once you've done that, you'll see the positive effects on your body, mind and spirit".
+Once you've done that, you'll see the positive effects on your body, mind and spirit."